directus-labs/guest-authoring/travel-journal/index.md

 ## Introduction

-Vue.js, a progressive JavaScript framework known for its simplicity and flexibility, has gained widespread popularity among developers for building interactive user interfaces.
-In this tutorial, you we’ll build a personal travel journal application using Vue.js in conjunction with Directus, an open-source headless CMS.
-In this guide we’ll go through the process of implementing user authentication with Directus and demonstrate how to interact with a Directus collection using the Vue.js framework.
+In this tutorial, you we’ll build a personal travel journal application using Vue.js and Directus.
+We’ll go through the process of implementing user authentication with Directus and demonstrate how to interact with a Directus collection using the Vue.js framework.

 ## Before You Start